actuating-lemons/bobcraft-minetest/README.md

 I will not take credit for all of the desgin, however.
 As certain mods (usually acknowleged in comments of the `.lua` files) have had inspiration drawn from minetest_game.

 ## License
-The code, with exception of BRPDINV, is licensed under the CC-BY License.\
+The code, with exception of BRPDINV, is licensed under the MIT License.\
-Media files, where not attributed to other individuals, is also CC-BY.\
+Media files, where not attributed to other individuals, is CC-BY-4.0.\
 Where applicable, you will find an `attrib.txt` file with attributions to the creators of the resources.\
 For code that has had reference/structure from other, existing mods, they are usually referenced in the lua source files.